Praying the Prayer Vigil

 Pray for the assistant spiritual directors much in the same way.

-Pray for the Board Representative that he/she may have the courage to keep the purity of the event and let personalities keep them from doing what they promised God they will do.
+Pray for the Board Representative that he/she may have the courage to keep the purity of the event and not let personalities keep them from doing what they promised God they will do.

 Pray for the speakers.
 Pray that they remember Whom they represent; lay down self, and glorify God.